-- Project partners can be affiliated to institutions in or outside Vienna (including international partners).
-Partners outside Vienna are optional and not a requirement for application. - Project partners outside of Vienna may receive up to 20% of the total requested funding, for Lower Austria see section 6. - This call operates under the "Joint Projects" agreement with the federal state of Lower Austria, i.e., different criteria and conditions exist for partners from Lower Austria (see section 6).
+- Project partners may be affiliated to institutions in or outside Vienna (including international partners).
+Partners outside Vienna are optional and not a requirement for application. - Project partners outside of Vienna may receive up to 20% of the total requested funding.
+For Lower Austria, see section 6. - This call operates under the "Joint Projects" agreement with the Province of Lower Austria, i.e., different criteria and conditions exist for partners from Lower Austria (see section 6).